sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 June 3rd DnD session.md

 	- ornate carved chest
 -  Elder Wolfe reads description on the belt and they read something about heat and fire its a very powerful magic item that enhances power.
 - Fukuar brings the Queen up with her guard
-- The Queen looks at the belt and offers the belt to Thrayrift, then Thrayrift
+- The Queen looks at the belt and offers the belt to Thrayrift, then Thrayrift attunes to the belt
+- We look at the Mace - The Queen doesn't recognize it- it emits a strong bright light when striking the undead.
+Occasionally when you hit someone with it will turn them to dust.
+- Ildensive looks into the scrolls
+	- scroll of Mortenkinnens sword
+- William finds rings in the chest
+	- One ring can be used defensively
+	-